Vadimovski/obsidian_ai/README.md

 - Select Turn on community plugins.
 - Under Installed plugins, enable the `GPT processing` plugin by selecting the toggle button next to it.

-## Debugging

-To enable debugging, toggle the corresponding option in the plugin settings.

-After each run of the plugin, the plugin will append the log files in `vault_directory/.obsidian/logs`

 You can trace errors and logs in the console.
 Open it with `Ctrl+Shift+I` (`Cmd+Option+I` on macOS)